 What is the application deadline?

-The deadline is December 15, 2016, for enrollment starting in September 2017.
+The deadline is December 15 each year (unless that falls on a weekend, in which case it will be the next business day after) for enrollment starting the following September.
 We admit only once per year, with the program starting in Autumn quarter.
 You should aim to have all materials submitted by the application deadline, including test scores and recommendations, although a short grace period may be allowed for these items only.

 Do you offer a master's degree?